Webster

 What Webster saw would chill your blood

-And vanquish and doubt
+And vanquish any doubt

 For Arthur Lang had passed away.